Skip to Main Content

 Naturalist Program Assistant

 Be a part of a team that has a passion for restoring and maintaining the natural areas within the park district.
 If you enjoy being outdoors and find satisfaction in taking action in improving local habitats, this volunteer role is for you!
-Opportunities include invasive plant removal, tree plantings, pollinator plot installations, trail upkeep and more.
-Attend monthly and other special conservation projects that fit your schedule.
-Training provided through hands-on work days.
+We invite you to hike our trails at your own pace and report any issues with the trail you may see.
+Issues may include trail erosion, downed trees, litter (we can provide any tools necessary), clearing trail debris, damaged structures etc.

 Adopt-a-Trail